zaiisao/Documentation/en/Agora Platform/token.md

 > - Ensure that you have enabled the App Certificate of the project before clicking **Generate a Temp Token**.
 See [Enable the App Certificate](#appcertificate).
 > - A temp token applies to scenarios with low security requirements.
 For the production environment, we recommend using a token generated at your server.
+> - A temp token does not apply to the Agora RTM SDK.

 ### Get a token